swiftlang/swift-evolution/proposals/nnnn-light-weight-same-type-syntax.md

 ## Introduction

-As a step toward the goal of improving the UI of generics outlined in [Improving the UI of Generics](https://forums.swift.org/t/improving-the-ui-of-generics/22814#heading--directly-expressing-constraints), this porposal introduces a new syntax for conforming a generic parameter and constraining an associated type via a same-type requirement.
+As a step toward the goal of improving the UI of generics outlined in [Improving the UI of Generics](https://forums.swift.org/t/improving-the-ui-of-generics/22814#heading--directly-expressing-constraints), this proposal introduces a new syntax for conforming a generic parameter and constraining an associated type via a same-type requirement.

 ## Motivation